 All lecture theatres have hearing loops.

-We’re actively seeking to increase the diversity of our attendees, speakers, and sponsors through our calls for proposals, other open submission processes, and through dialogue with the RSE community.
+We’re actively seeking to increase the diversity of our attendees, topics presented, speakers, and sponsors through our calls for proposals, other open submission processes, and through dialogue with the RSE community.

 This is an ongoing process.
 We are talking to our program chairs, program committees, and various innovators, experts, and organizations about this goal and about ways they can help us achieve it.